jet/equinox/DOCUMENTATION.md

 Term | Description
 -----|------------
-Cache | `System.Net.MemoryCache` holding State and/or `etag` information for a Stream with a view to reducing roundtrips, latency and/or Request Charges
+Cache | `System.Net.MemoryCache` or equivalent holding _State_ and/or `etag` information for a Stream with a view to reducing roundtrips, latency and/or Request Charges
 Rolling Snapshot | Event written to an EventStore stream in order to ensure minimal roundtrips to EventStore when there is a Cache miss
 Unfolds | Snapshot information, represented as Events that are stored in an appropriate storage location (outside of a Stream's actual events) to minimize Queries and the attendant Request Charges when there is a Cache miss